Openscapes/2025-fred-hutch/README.md

 # 2025 Fred Hutch

-Welcome to the 2025 Fred Hutch Cohort!
+Welcome to the 2025 Fred Hutch Openscapes Champions Cohort!
 This is a Cohort for the **Fred Hutchinson Cancer Center**, sponsored by the [Fred Hutch Data Science Lab (DaSL)](https://hutchdatascience.org/).
+To learn more about what to expect (the purpose, outcomes, and process of our Cohort) and to browse the open lesson materials, please see the [Champions Program Lesson Series](https://openscapes.github.io/series).

 This follows the successful first Fred Hutch Openscapes Champions Cohort in 2023.
-To learn more about what to expect (the purpose, outcomes, and process of our Cohort) and to browse the open lesson materials, please see the [Champions Program Lesson Series](https://openscapes.github.io/series).
+Read about the [On-ramp to Open Science at the Fred Hutch Cancer Center](https://openscapes.org/blog/2023-12-04-fred-hutch/), 2023 Fred Hutch Openscapes Champions Wrap-up.

 <img src="horst-champions-trailhead.png" align="right" width="450">